J.J. Holland Park

 J.J.
 Holland Park is a large multi-use park in the Melbourne suburb of Kensington.
-It is named after John Joseph Holland (1877–1955), who was the Member of the Legislative Assembly for Flemington for over 30 years from 1925.
+It is named after John Joseph Holland (1877–1955), who was the member for Flemington in the Victorian Legislative Assembly for over 30 years from 1925, as well as a Melbourne city councillor.

-The park is freehold land owned by the City of Melbourne, covers approximately 10 hectares, and is triangular shaped.
+The park, which is freehold land owned by the City of Melbourne, covers approximately 10 hectares and is triangular in shape.